ebetancourt/jarvis/README.md

-# Obsidian Notes Indexer
+# All purpose personal assistant, indexes various knowledge bases and uses LLM to generate an answer

-This project indexes your Obsidian notes using LangChain and stores them in a Chroma AI database for efficient searching and retrieval.
+This project indexes your data sources using LangChain and stores them in a Chroma AI database for efficient searching and retrieval.

+This is being constructed iteratively, starting small.
+So far, it indexes:

+- Your Obsidian notes

+Knowledge Sources on the list:

+- [x] Obsidian Notes
+- [ ] GMail
+- [ ] Google Calendar
+- [ ] Manually managed memories
+- [ ] Google Docs
+- [ ] Screenpipe recordings
+- [ ] Web Browsing history
+- [ ] Limitless and Bee.computer AI wearable audio recordings
+- [ ] Slack
+- [ ] Discord
+- [ ] WhatsApp
+- [ ] iMessage
+- [ ] Timing computer usage recording
+- [ ] GitHub Activity
+- [ ] Apple Health
+- [ ] Social Media Activity
+- [ ] Journal Entries (Day One?)

+Also plan to add tools (MCP?) to

+- [ ] Manage Tasks and Projects (Todoist)
+- [ ] Manage Calendar entries
+- [ ] Draft email messages
+- [ ] Create Reminders
+- [ ] Set Timers and alarms

+As soon as we have some more useful items, it would be great to get Daily summaries from JARVIS

 ## Setup